fthomas/refined/docs/src/utils.md

 ```

 The library provides its own constructor for regexes in the `util.string`
 object.
-Together with an implicit conversion in the `implicits` object,
+Together with an implicit conversion macro in the `implicits`
-these constructors check at compile-time if a given string literal is
+object, these constructors check at compile-time if a given string literal
-a valid regex.
+is a valid regex.
 That means that those constructors will never throw an
 exception at runtime.

 ```tut:silent